Buying solar panels for your home

 Rebates and incentives

-• Federal solar rebate
+• Federal solar panel rebate

-• Any state government rebate schemes
+• State government solar schemes

 • Feed-in tariffs

-Federal solar rebate
+Federal solar panel rebate

 If you buy new solar panels, you will receive a solar rebate from the Australian government even if you have previously claimed the rebate for another energy system.
 All advertised prices, and those published on our website, include the solar rebate.
 Typically, your installer clams it on your behalf and you pay them the net cost of the system.